alondmnt/parallel-comp/README.md

 # parallel-comp

-a collection of tools I've been maintaining to help me with job management on PBS clusters. this can theoretically be applied to other systems, such as condor, etc.
+this is a collection of tools I've been maintaining to help me with job management on PBS clusters. this can theoretically be applied to other systems, such as condor, etc.

 ## general concepts